Lightweight Process Coordination

 Roles

-The work on a LPC standard model is divided into two different roles:
+The work on a LPC standard model is divided into two different roles:- The SIB Expert is a Java developer with detailed knowledge about the development of SIBs and appropriate plugin interfaces.

 The application expert will construct his model from existing SIBs.
 If he needs additional SIBs, he can define name, appropriate parameters and branches on his own (with the support of a SIBCreator Plugin).
 To add functionality to the SIB, he has to cooperate with the SIB expert.